 - Individuals holding diplomatic or official passports

-If you belong to one of the above categories of visitors, you'll need to submit a short-stay visa application to the embassy or consulate closest to you.
+If you belong to one of the above categories, you'll need to submit a short-stay visa application to the embassy or consulate closest to you.
+U.S. citizens can consult the French Embassy in the United States for more details.

-Since France is one of the 26 European countries belonging to the Schengen territory, U.S. and Canadian passport holders may transit into France through any of the following countries without a visa or passport (please note that the United Kingdom is not on the list; you will need to pass through immigration inspections at the UK border, by showing officials your valid passport and responding to any queries they may have about the nature and/or duration of your stay):
+Please note that the United Kingdom is not on the list; you will need to pass through immigration inspections at the UK border by showing officials your valid passport and responding to any queries they may have about the nature and/or duration of your stay.

 - The Netherlands